tarranprior/Postbox/README.md

   SMTP_USER=YOUR_EMAIL_ADDRESS
   SMTP_PASS=YOUR_PASSWORD
   ```
   The `SMTP_USER` value will be the name of your public and private keys: `YOUR_EMAIL_ADDRESS_public.pem` and `YOUR_EMAIL_ADDRESS_private.pem`.
-These will then act as the default keys when encrypting and decrypting messages, unless another key file is specified with the `--key` parameter.
+These will then act as the default keys when encrypting and decrypting messages.

 ## Usage
 ```